 Desire gets a bad rap in some interpretations of Buddha's teachings, but the real issue is attachment.
-The idea is that desire leads to suffering, so the way to freedom from suffering-and the wheel of karma and rebirth-is to free oneself from desire.
+The idea is that desire leads to suffering, so the way to freedom from suffering- and the wheel of karma and rebirth-is to free oneself from desire.
 Unfortunately, that would mean a detachment from actually living an enjoyable, meaningful life.
 So the point is not to have no desires, but rather to stop attaching judgments of "good" and "bad" to what happens, because it's these judgments to which we become attached, not the desires per se.
 Detachment means detachment from outcomes, not desires.

 What's the difference?
 Outcomes are mileposts, while desires are continuous.
 We all have several things in our lives that we once desired-and yet, most of us are not enjoying blissful lives.
 Why?
 Those are now outcomes, while our desires have expanded to other wishes.
 Accumulating past fulfilled desires doesn't seem to fulfill us, unless we remember to appreciate what we have in each moment with gratitude.
 This is living in the Now.
 We will still have desires, because we are always growing and expanding.
 But we can be so busy enjoying all we have in the moment that we are unconcerned about future outcomes, while still enjoying the anticipation of seeing those desires come to fruition.
-Desire is an evolving state of being, while outcomes are attachment to specific happenings.

 Desire is creative, while attachment is not.
 We conceive the thought of this new thing or experience, and of all the other thoughts we have, we attach positive emotion to this one, and it becomes desire.
 And this process is continuous, because we will continue to think of new things and experiences that promise significant positive emotion.
 If we can learn to enjoy this process, rather than lament the absence of what we've only just conceived, we'll live happily in each moment.
 If we're continually concerned about what has not yet come to pass, we will be continually unhappy and remain blind to the many blessings we already enjoy.
-Our focus then is on creating negative experience, and living continually not in the present moment.
-Attachment keeps us stuck, while desire keeps us continually growing.
+Our focus, then, is on creating negative experience, and living continually not in the present moment.

 Similarly, karma is not justice, neither reward nor punishment, but fulfillment.
 Every desire comes to fruition-that's the Law of Karma.
 Or in other terms, once something is desired, it must come to fruition, even if that takes many lives.
 And-that desire comes as complete packages, all the things that go with it, anticipated and wanted or not.
 That's why benefits and retribution seem to chase the actions taken to realize those desires.
 And that's why the Wheel of Karma holds us life after life.
 As long as we continue to desire, we continue to expand, and our experience incarnate continues.
-Once we transcend the state of continual desire, we have nothing more to manifest, and nothing more to learn from it.
+Once we transcend this state of continual desire, we have nothing more to manifest, and nothing more to learn from it.